Home Dog Care How to Treat a Dog Ear Infection Without A Vet: OTC and...

 Coconut oil has several health benefits for dogs, and one of them is that it is an effective home remedy for dog ear infections.

-Coconut oil has natural antibacterial and anti-fungal properties.
+This nature's bounty has natural antibacterial and anti-fungal properties.

 You can use it to treat ear infections caused by yeast or bacteria.

-Whichever way you treat your dog's ear infection, apply it 3-4 times per day for at least 7 days.
+Step 4: Apply it 3-4 times per day for at least 7 days.

-Be sure to continue applying the treatment until all infection signs have been gone for at least 48 hours.
+Important: Be sure to continue applying the treatment until all infection signs have been gone for at least 48 hours.

 Remember, if the infection gets worse, you need to call your veterinarian immediately.